Brain-Computer Interface Race

-- Artifact removal will be crucial.
-Teams will have to sign in advance that they will remove muscle, eye and other artifacts.
-Before the competition, teams will have to send a description of the artifact removal procedure and examples of the signals to be checked by external judges who are experts on signal processing.
+- Artifact removal is crucial.
+Teams have to sign in advance to confirm that muscle and eye movement artifacts and other artifacts are removed, or that the classifier is blocked by artifact detection and not misused as commands to control the game.
+Before the race, teams have to send a description of the artifact removal procedure and examples of the signals to be checked by external judges who are experts on signal processing.
+Everything is treated confidentially.

-- Once artifacts will be removed, any signal feature and classification procedure can be used in the BCI as long as it primarily will reflect brain activity.
-As with artifact removal, teams will have to send the description of the inference process to be checked by external judges before the competition.
+- Once artifacts are removed, any signal feature and classification procedure can be used in the BCI as long as it primarily reflects brain activity.
+Teams have to send the description of the inference process to be checked by external judges before the race.
+Everything is treated confidentially.